rzmk/simple-blog/README.md

 Details
 * Developing based on the [Web Developer Bootcamp](https://www.udemy.com/share/1013gG/) course.
 * Using EJS for file organization and templating (components).
-* Learning much about SQL CRUD operations, schema, SQL databases (SQLlite), noSQL databases, and Mongoose ODM.
+* Learning much about SQL CRUD operations, schema, SQL databases (SQLite), noSQL databases, and Mongoose ODM.
 * Connecting to a MongoDB database storing post info, with a hidden method on the blog site for creating new posts.

 ### Built With